NSW Recycling Modernisation Fund – Plastics Technology stream

 Available funding

-Grants are between $1 million and $20 million.
+Grants between $1 million and $20 million were available.

-Up to $60 million is available nationally and applications supported by the NSW Government will be competitively assessed against applications from other jurisdictions by the Commonwealth Government.
-Project proponents must contribute at least 50% of the eligible project financial costs.
+Up to $60 million was available nationally.
+Applications supported by the NSW Government were competitively assessed against applications from other jurisdictions by the Commonwealth Government.
+Project proponents were required to contribute at least 50% of the eligible project financial costs.

 Eligibility